Department of Justice is now the Department of Communities and Justice. Find out more >

-If the police will not apply for an AVO, you can make an application to the Local Court yourself.
+If the police won't apply for an Apprehended Violence Order (AVO), you can make an application to the Local Court yourself.

 Every Local Court works differently.
-Some courts may have a special AVO kit or a form you can fill out to apply for an AVO.
-At other courts you will need to make an appointment with the chamber service staff to help you make your application.
+Some courts may have a special Apprehended Violence Order (AVO) kit or a form you can fill out to apply for an AVO.
+At other courts you will need to make an appointment with the registrar to help you make your application.
 You should call or go to your nearest Local Court and find out what you need to do.

 If the protected person is a person under the age of 16, only the police can apply for an AVO on their behalf.
 However, you can add your children to your own AVO.
 If the court makes an Interim or Final AVO to protect you, in most cases they must also make an order to protect any child under 16 who lives with you.